Lob2018/SudoFX2024/README.md

       - Run with details (optional)
         - Add New Configuration > Maven > Run: clean -X javafx:run -Dprism.verbose=true -f pom.xml > Apply
         - Open and select SudoMain.java then run **SudokuFX [run details]**

-### Required Application Properties to Run

-For the application to function correctly, the following application properties must be set at the JVM level:

-- app.name: This property specifies the name of the application.
-- app.version: This property specifies the version of the application.
-  - This SemVer-like format is only numeric MAJOR.MINOR.PATCH (e.g., 1.0.0, 2.1.3).

-These properties are automatically applied (either by Maven or the .bat file) but can also be defined manually when starting the uberjar using the -D flag, as shown below:

-    java -Djarmode=tools -Dapp.name=SudokuFX -Dapp.version=1.0.8 -jar SudokuFX-1.0.8.jar extract

-Ensuring these properties are correctly set will help maintain a consistent and secure configuration for the application.

 ## Installation (Windows)